 In fact, in South Korea, it is believed that around 20 percent of its entire population is at risk of developing an internet addiction.
 This equates to about 10 million people, just in South Korea alone.

 In the United States, studies show that up to 77 percent of the population uses the internet on a daily basis, but most people consider their activities, such as browsing online forums, watching video streaming services, and chatting with their friends and family while sharing funny pictures to be harmless.

 So, where is the line drawn, and it becomes a real problem?

 Internet addiction can be described as an impulse control problem or behavioral disorder that involves people excessively using online devices and being dependent on them.
 It can eventually develop into a hindrance and control their lives.
 This is a sign of addiction.

-As we’ve seen with gambling, addiction isn’t limited to substance abuse, and despite not being officially recognized in the DSM-5, internet addiction or pathological internet use contains many of the same traits as any other addiction.
+As we’ve seen with gambling, addiction isn’t limited to substance overuse, and despite not being officially recognized in the DSM-5, internet addiction or pathological internet use contains many of the same traits as any other addiction.